mattermost/docs/source/cloud/cloud-administration/cloud-changelog.md

 This changelog summarizes updates to [Mattermost Cloud](https://mattermost.com/get-started/), an enterprise-grade SaaS offering hosted by Mattermost.

-## Release 2020-12-08
+## Release 2020-12-09

 ### Highlights

 #### Incident Management provided out-of-the-box (E20)
- - Pre-packaged and pre-installed the channel export plugin for enterprise-ready builds.
+ - Pre-packaged and pre-installed the Incident Management as well as Channel Export plugins for enterprise-ready builds.

 ### Improvements